jbakse/site_builder/docs/strategy/index.md

 y = random() * height;
 ```

 This is a quick, effective, and straightforward way to lay points down.
-In theory, since the placement is random, all of the points might be placed in a clump or on one half.
+In theory, since the placement is random, all of the points might be placed in a clump or on one half of the square.
 In practice, the points are mostly evenly distributed over the plane, with some areas a little more or less dense.

 #### Grid Placement